 A deaf dog is as great a family addition as one who can hear, and there’s no reason they can’t fit into a home with children as well.
 The same criteria you would use for adopting a hearing dog is what you would use when adopting a deaf one.

-All dogs, whether hearing impaired or not, need love, time, patience, training, socialisation, help building confidence and a happy home.
-There is also no reason to think they are harder to train as hand signals will be used instead of verbal cues, you just have to be a bit more aware of how you use your hands around your dog.
+All dogs, hearing impaired or not need love, time, patience, training, socialisation, help building confidence and a happy home.
+It’s true training with hand signals is different than using verbal commands, but with practice and an awareness of how you use your hands around your dog you’ll get there.

 Everything you need to know about hearing loss in dogs – conclusion